xwangbolt/openapi_generator_Bolt_SDK/docs/PaymentMethod.md

 ### NewPaymentMethod

-`func NewPaymentMethod(tag string, type_ string, network string, bin string, last4 string, expiration string, token string, ) *PaymentMethod`
+`func NewPaymentMethod(tag string, billingAddress AddressReference, network string, bin string, last4 string, expiration string, token string, ) *PaymentMethod`

 NewPaymentMethod instantiates a new PaymentMethod object This constructor will assign default values to properties that have it defined,